Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Now that you have read the above two points, you are most likely posting consistently and posting what your Instagram followers want to see on that particular hashtag.

-Finding new hashtags for every new post is time taking?
+Finding new hashtags for every new post is time-consuming.

-Not anymore! get quality hashtags in just a few clicks with our free Instagram hashtag generator tool.
-Go check out right now!
+Not anymore!
+Get quality hashtags in just a few clicks with our free Instagram hashtag generator tool.
+Go check it out right now!

-The same hashtags will limit your reach as you are not casting your net wide enough.
-This might also make the Instagram algorithm penalize your posts and you will end up with the problem of Instagram hashtags not working.
+The same hashtags will limit your reach, as you are not casting your net wide enough.
+This might also cause the Instagram algorithm to penalize your posts, and you will end up with the problem of Instagram hashtags not working.
 And we obviously do not want that.

 Quick fix: